 - average of six hours of sailing time on one tide

 Apply for It

-To apply for a mooring at Conwy Harbour or Rhos-on-Sea’s Breakwater Mooring site, please download and complete the relevant application form.
+To apply for a mooring at Conwy Harbour or Rhos-on-Sea Breakwater Mooring site, please complete the relevant application form below.

-If you have any questions regarding the application process or the general conditions for each of these sites, please contact the Conwy Harbour Authority by calling 01492 596253 or by emailing email@example.com.
+If you have any questions about the application process or the general conditions for these sites, please contact the Conwy Harbour Authority.